BethW83/Animal-Adoption-Capstone/README.md

 * The next logical step in Power BI would be to use DAX to create new measures to take a deeper dive in to the data and discover further relationships between the variables.

 ## Deployment

+* Please fork this repo and explore the data.
+Once your virtual environment is created, please use the requirements.txt file to get the required python libraries.

 * The Power BI dashboard is saved in the "dashboard" folder here in the repository.
 Download the file to open.
 A copy of the dashboard with temporarily be published using Power BI Pro.